 We hope that you find this a useful resource.

-NEW for 2019 - one 'all-day' fee.
+It is a one 'all-day' fee.
 The fee applies for the day allocated, or part thereof.
 Previously it was by session morning, afternoon, or evening.

 Hollowell Sailing Club places great importance on providing a high quality assortment of boats for our members use and has invested significantly in this area.